mkorthof/chrupd/README.md

 2018-08-09: Nik's nosync builds are no longer available ([more info](https://chromium.woolyss.com/#news)).
 Removed related getFile option as it is no longer needed.

+2018-07-29: FIXED
-2018-07-29: ~~There seems to be an mismatch between the Version and Revision listed in the RSS feed and URL of Nik's dev "sync" Installer (issue [#1](https://github.com/mkorthof/chrupd/issues/1)).
-Added option "`-ignVer`" to ignore this and skip checking version, be sure to manually check correct version when using this option.~~
+###### There seems to be an mismatch between the Version and Revision listed in the RSS feed and URL of Nik's dev "sync" Installer (issue [#1](https://github.com/mkorthof/chrupd/issues/1)).
+Added option "`-ignVer`" to ignore this and skip checking version, be sure to manually check correct version when using this option.</small>

 #### Configuration: